 Parking options will include a combination of front-in angle and parallel parking.
 Some changes to existing, on-street parking are required to accommodate sight lines for two-way traffic and other project improvements such as bicycle infrastructure, sidewalks, and travel lane modifications.

-One of the goals of this project is to slow traffic through the downtown core to encourage a safer pedestrian and bicycle environment.
 Montana Avenue, 1st Avenue North, 4th Avenue North, and 6th Avenue North will remain one-way couplets for the time being, offering a direct route through downtown.

 The City of Billings and downtown TIF (tax increment financing) funds are funding this project.
 TIF is used by municipalities and local governments to fund public infrastructure and community improvements in a specific geographic area.
 Property owners within a TIF district pay at the same rate as those outside the district but as property values increase over time, the increase in taxes for those who own property inside a TIF district is captured and put back into the TIF district to fund future developments.
 More information about the Downtown TIF district can be found here.